 As with most things, practice really does make perfect.
 But in this case, practicing with a friend is even more important as practicing the communication skills that goes along with the interview is just as important as actually solving the case.
 When you’re practicing cases be sure to also brush up on your mental math skills, as most case interviews will include numbers you’ll need to analyze, and you most likely will not have access to a calculator.
 Finally, most large firms, including McKinsey, Deloitte, Bain, and BCG, have a plethora of sample cases on their websites so you’ll never run out of practice materials.

 Now that you’ve gotten the case down, need some help working on your behavioral interview?
-Take a look at our article on the most commonly asked behavioral https://blog.transparentcareer.com/good-essay-topics-for-college/.
+Take a look at our article on the most commonly asked behavioral interview questions.

 Looking for more career advice?
-TransparentCareer offers free data on career pathing, compensation packages, and salary negotiation. how to start a essay with a quote and find that dream job.
+TransparentCareer offers free data on career pathing, compensation packages, and salary negotiation.
+Sign up for a free account here, and find that dream job.